How to Backup iPhone to External Hard Drive on Windows 11/10

 Step 1.
 Download iTunes to your Windows PC.

 Step 2.
-Connect iPhone to the computer with a USB cable and plug external hard drive into the computer.
+Connect iPhone to the computer with a USB cable and plug the external hard drive into the computer.
+Now you can change iTunes backup location to external hard drive.

 Step 3.
 Open Windows File Explorer and then go to C:\Users\[PC name]\AppData\Roaming\Apple Computer\ MobileSync.
 That's the default location where iTunes saves your iPhone backup on computer.